Policy Against Discrimination, Harassment, and Retaliation

 Office for Civil Rights (OCR)

 Boston, MA 02109-3921

-Note: The statute of limitations for most claims filed with OCR is set at 180 days from last date of discrimination.
+Note: The statute of limitations for most claims filed with OCR is set at 180 days from the last date of discrimination.
 OCR may extend this filing deadline in a variety of circumstances.
 Title IX, which prohibits sex discrimination and sexual harassment (including sexual violence), is enforced by OCR and may apply to both student and employment matters.
 Depending on the claim filed, OCR may handle complaints filed by employees or refer them to the EEOC.

-Emerson strives to provide a campus environment free from discrimination and harassment .
+Emerson strives to provide a campus environment free from discrimination and harassment.
 The College will make efforts to familiarize employees with this policy and to address and investigate and/or resolve appropriately every complaint received under this policy.
-Any employee who has questions or concerns about this policy should speak with the Associate Vice President, Human Reosurces, or the Vice President, Inclusive Excellence, or the Vice President, General Counsel.
+Any employee who has questions or concerns about this policy should speak with the Associate Vice President for Human Resources, the Vice President for Diversity and Inclusion or the Vice President and General Counsel.
 This policy works cooperatively with other College policies prohibiting discrimination and harassment consistent with this policy.
 As such, members of the Emerson community are encouraged to also review the policies and procedures of the student and faculty handbooks for further information.

 As part of its commitment to maintaining a campus that is free from unlawful discrimination or harassment, the College requires all employees to undergo mandatory non-discrimination training at their time of hire, and every two years thereafter.